-The EU life sciences team, headed by Ian Dodds-Smith and based in London, has unrivalled experience in advising on every aspect of the regulation of medicines, devices, cosmetics, foods and borderline products.
+The European life sciences team, based in London and Brussels, has unrivalled experience in advising on every aspect of the regulation of medicines, devices, cosmetics, foods and borderline products.
 The team includes a number of lawyers with scientific qualifications, including physicians.
 It is regularly ranked as the leading firm providing regulatory advice and specialist litigation services to the life sciences sector.

 The team of lawyers specialising in this field in London is complemented by Arnold & Porter's highly regarded pharmaceutical and medical devices regulatory practice headed by Daniel A. Kracov in Washington, D.C., giving a combined team of over 40 lawyers.
-For further information, please contact Ian Dodds-Smith in the London office on +44 20 7786 6100, or Daniel A. Kracov in Washington, D.C. on +1 202 942 5120.
+For further information, please contact Adela Williams in the London office on +44 20 7786 6115, or Daniel A. Kracov in Washington, D.C. on +1 202 942 5120.